faenrandir/a_careful_examination/documents/book_of_abraham/olishem/olishem.md

 The plains of Olishem appear to be adjacent to Abraham's Ur (Abraham 1:10, 20):

-> Even the thank-offering of a child did the apriest of Pharaoh offer upon the altar which stood by the hill called Potiphar’s Hill, at the head of the plain of Olishem.
+> Even the thank-offering of a child did the priest of Pharaoh offer upon the altar which stood by the hill called Potiphar’s Hill, at the head of the plain of Olishem.

 > Behold, Potiphar’s Hill was in the land of Ur, of Chaldea ...

-Based primarily on internal evidence from the BoA, LDS scholars abandon the traditional location of Ur [for one much closer to Haran](https://rsc.byu.edu/archived/pearl-great-price-revelations-god/where-was-ur-chaldees).
+Based largely on internal evidence from the BoA, LDS scholars abandon the traditional location of Ur [for one much closer to Haran](https://rsc.byu.edu/archived/pearl-great-price-revelations-god/where-was-ur-chaldees).

 This explains Gee's discussion of the location of Ur: